cisco-open/ndfc-roles/README.md

 ### Code of Conduct

-This repository follows the Ansible project's [Code of Conduct](https://docs.ansible.com/ansible/devel/community/code_of_conduct.html).
+This repository follows the Contributor Covenant [Code of Conduct](https://github.com/allenrobel/ndfc-roles/blob/master/CODE_OF_CONDUCT.md).
 Please read and familiarize yourself with this document.

 ### Licensing